-We study discontinuity by running local polynomial regression that fits, in narrow bands around the cut-off, a polynomial each on the left and the right of the cut-off, which in our case is the disbursal day (day = 0).
-Then intuitively, discontinuity is reflected in the difference in the values the regression functions take at the cut-off, day = 0.
+We run polynomial regressions that fit, in narrow bands around the cut-off, a polynomial each on the left and the right of the cut-off, which in our case is the disbursal day, day = 0.
+Then intuitively, discontinuity is reflected in the difference in the values the regression functions take at the cut-off.
 We denote the length of the bandwidth as h.
-More generally, a regression that fits polynomials in a bandwidth of size h uses data on h number of days before disbursal (i.e., left of the cut-off) and h number of days after disbursal, including the day of disbursal (i.e., right of the cut-off).
-When h is small and only observations very close to the cut-off are included, it is called a local regression.
-We use the terms bandwidth and window interchangeably.
+More generally, a regression that fits polynomials in a bandwidth of size h uses data between day = -h and day = h.
+When we set h to a small value (for instance, h = 7) in a regression we call it a local regression.

+26We use the terms bandwidth and window interchangeably.